awsdocs/aws-opsworks-user-guide/doc_source/opscm-unattend-assoc.md

-# Adding Nodes Automatically in AWS OpsWorks for Chef Automate<a name="opscm-unattend-assoc"></a>
+# Add nodes automatically in AWS OpsWorks for Chef Automate<a name="opscm-unattend-assoc"></a>

 This topic describes how to add Amazon Elastic Compute Cloud \(Amazon EC2\) nodes to your Chef server automatically\.
-In [Add Nodes for the Chef Server to Manage](opscm-addnodes.md), you learned how to use the [https://docs.chef.io/install_bootstrap.html#knife-bootstrap](https://docs.chef.io/install_bootstrap.html#knife-bootstrap) command to add one node at a time to your Chef server\.
 The code in the [Starter Kit](opscm-starterkit.md) shows how to add nodes automatically using the unattended method\.
 The recommended method of unattended \(or automatic\) association of new nodes is to configure the [Chef Client Cookbook](https://supermarket.chef.io/cookbooks/chef-client)\.
 You can use the `userdata` script in the Starter Kit, and change either the `run_list` section of the `userdata` script, or your `Policyfile.rb` with the cookbooks you want to apply to your nodes\.
 Before you run the `chef-client` agent, install the Chef Client cookbook on your Chef server, and then install the `chef-client` agent in service mode with, for example, an HTTPD role, as shown in the following sample command\.

 ```
 chef-client -r "chef-client,role[httpd]"